wenyDev/portfolio/README.md

-# Yi Wen Chen

-## Job Objective
+## About me
-Self-motivated incoming Master Computer Science student looking for an entry-level Software Engineer or Front-end Engineer 2024 summer intern role, graduating in May, 2025.
+Hello!
+My name is Yiwen, and I’m thrilled at the opportunity to connect with like-minded individuals.
+I am currently pursuing Masters in Computer Science at University of Wisconsin-Madison.
+I am broadly interested in Cloud database, software engineering, and back-end.
+I am actively looking for Software Engineer full time/Co-op/intern roles based in USA starting from May 2024.

 ## Skills
 - **Certification**: AWS Certified Solutions Architect - Associate, AWS Certified Cloud Practitioner